Quick Facts about Westminster College

 Student-faculty ratio is 14:1.
 There are 62 full-time faculty members and most hold the highest degree awarded in their fields.
 Students can work with faculty members on research.
 Students and faculty form life-long relationships at Westminster.

-More than 97% of Westminster students receive financial assistance.
+More than 98% of Westminster students receive financial assistance.
 Academic scholarships and awards, ranging from $1,000 to full tuition, are awarded and based on grades, test scores, leadership activities.
+Average financial aid package is around $21,000.

 1851.
 Independent with Presbyterian affiliation.